 - 1. Team rosters shall contain a minimum of 11 players and a maximum of 15 players.
-You may register 3 athletes as alternates. - 2.
+You may register 3 athletes as alternates. - a.
+Unified Softball teams may register up to 4 alternates: 2 Athletes and 2 Unified Partners. - 2.
 A team may start a game with 10 players and if an injury or ejection occurs, may finish with 9 players.
-Games may not begin with 9 players, in this case a forfeit will be declared. - 3.
+Games may not begin with 9 players; in this case a forfeit will be declared. - 3.
 Alternates attend the event only when replacing a registered athlete who does not attend.
 When dropping an athlete prior to a SOMI Culminating Event or at the event site, only registered alternate athletes can be added.
 Alternates do not attend state events unless activated in the sport.
 Awards are only given to team members listed on rosters and present the day of the event.
 (Ex.
 If you have 8 people listed on your original roster you can only bring 8 people to the event, if you drop one athlete they are replaced with one alternate.)
 It is strongly suggested to list alternate athletes.
 Unified Partner athletes will follow the same procedures as athlete alternates. - 4.
 Each coach must see to it that each athlete has frequent opportunities to participate. - 5.
 All coaches are required to turn in 3 scores prior to the state event, in which their roster must be the same for all 3 scores.